dotnet/BenchmarkDotNet/docs/articles/samples/IntroRatioSD.md

 ---------------------------------------------------
 ```

-As you can, a single outlier significantly affected the metrics.
+As you can see, a single outlier significantly affected the metrics.
 Because of this, BenchmarkDotNet adds the `Median` and the `RatioSD` columns in the summary table:

 ```markdown